Just last week, I had three different people say to me, “Wow! You travel a LOT. How do you do it?”

 Next are my “drops”.
 I’ll talk more about these later, but I always have a bag of Breathe drops and OnGuard drops in my suitcase.
 The small white box is a mini first aid kit with bandaids, gauze pads and more.

 Last but not least in this set is my flat iron cover.
-You can find these in many places.
 It has a heat-proof lining, so I can put it in the case and slide it into my luggage immediately after using it and I don’t risk burning anything.
+(The one I'm linking is actually silicone, so it's even better!)
 Leaving it with my luggage helps to ensure that I don’t forget to take my flatiron too!
 It acts as a last-minute reminder to pack it!